Principal ASIC Architect - Photonic AI Processors (f/m/d)

 Why us?

-• Make growing demand in compute and sustainability go hand in hand
+• Make impact at scale: Help solve one of computing’s biggest challenges—making growing compute demand and sustainability go hand in hand.

 About us